-Living in Kosovo provides me with the great benefit of traveling easily and quickly, even for a weekend, to the neighboring countries.
+Tirana and Kruja are two lovely cities in Albania that no one should miss while traveling there.
+Living in Kosovo offers the great benefit of traveling easily and quickly, even for a weekend, to the neighboring countries.
 This past weekend, I went to Albania with two friends of mine.
 I had a difficult task ahead of me since one of my friends was visiting Albania for the first time.
-I had to make sure to show her all the best things to leave a good first impression on her (and make her go back), The other friend is not that fond of Albania, so I had to try and change her perception.
+I had to make sure to show her all the best things.
+That would leave a good first impression on her (and make her go back).
+The other friend is not that fond of Albania, so I had to try to change her perception.

 Before leaving, we discussed whether we should cover Tirana and Kruja/Durres/Elbasan and decided to go with the flow.
 We’d wake up on Saturday and see how we feel and go with our gut.
-Of course, one cannot cover in two days all that has to be visited even in Tirana only, let alone two cities; however, we were going for the basics this time.
-The rest of the attractions/things to do will be for other times (which now I know are meant to happen).
+One cannot even cover in two days everything in Tirana only, let alone two cities; so, we were going for the basics this time.

-We spent our Friday evening and Saturday in Tirana enjoying a pretty laid back time and taking advantage of the sunny day.
-On Sunday, we went to Kruja and then back to Prishtina.
+We had a laid-back Friday evening and Saturday in Tirana and enjoyed the sun.
+On Sunday, we went to Kruja and then back to Pristina.
 Below is a list of top things to do in Tirana and Kruja if you’re there for the first time.
 These are purely my recommendations and might be very different depending on the person.

 Top things to do in Tirana

 - Visit Skënderbej square – Tirana has renovated its main square by providing more space for its citizens and visitors to enjoy the lovely buildings around, namely the National History Museum, the Opera and Ballet Theater (which now hosts the Info-Point), the Clock Tower, the Et’hem Bej Mosque, and the government buildings.
-The Info-Point is pretty rich with information and brochures, and it’s a good start for the visit if you don’t know where to go or what to see.
+The Info-Point is rich in information, and it’s a good start for the visit.
 You can get lots of ideas even if you step inside for as short as a five minutes time.
 The staff is also really welcoming and helpful.

 - Enjoy a drink at Sky Tower – a restaurant that rotates 360 degrees and provides an amazing view of the capital of Albania.
-It takes about an hour to do the full circle, and if you don’t like it (or get dizzy from it), you can always enjoy a good lunch or dinner at the restaurant one floor down.
+It takes about an hour for the full circle.
+If you don’t like it or get dizzy, you can enjoy a good lunch or dinner at the restaurant downstairs.

 - Another option to have a good view of Tirana (if it’s a clear weather) is to take the cable car and visit Dajti Mountain.
 Going up there gives you a great view of Tirana, and then you can enjoy a lunch or dinner or just have a drink at one of the restaurants, and even do some wandering on the mountain.
 In addition, you can go hiking, mountain biking, paragliding, and go to the adventure park.

 - Climb the Clock Tower – I have been many times to Tirana and always wanted to climb to the top of the Clock Tower.
 However, somehow, I was never able to do this until this weekend.
-The view from up there is lovely and next to the Tower, where you should also get your ticket of 200 ALL, is a museum exhibiting traditional clothes and other artifacts.
+The view from up there is lovely.
+Next to the Tower you purchase your ticket of 200 ALL.
+That is a museum exhibiting traditional clothes and other artifacts.
 The lady working there gives a guide in English and the exhibition has descriptions’ translation in English as well.
 The Clock Tower is open Monday – Friday 9:00 – 16:00 and Saturday 9:00 – 14:00 (no booking is needed).

 - Visit Bunk’Art 2 – Bunk’Art 2 is the tunnel of the Ministry of Internal Affairs that was built between 1981 and 1986 by the communist regime of Enver Hoxha.
-The bunker consists of 24 rooms, one of which for the Minister of Internal Affairs, and it was used as a place to protect from potential chemical and nuclear attacks that never happened.
-Today, Bunk’Art 2 tells the story of the communist regime and it is a must-see for anyone interested in knowing more on how Albanians lived under Hoxha regime.
+The bunker consists of 24 rooms, one of which it was for the Minister of Internal Affairs.
+It was used as a place to protect from potential chemical and nuclear attacks.
+Today, Bunk’Art 2 tells the story of the communist regime and it is a must-see for anyone interested in knowing more about Enver Hoxha’s regime.

-All the rooms in Bunk’Art 2 were special and told a story many people don’t know or can’t even imagine having ever happened.
+Rooms in Bunk’Art 2 are special and tell a story many people don’t know or can’t even imagine.
 It saddens me as an Albanian myself to know that all that terror was committed by fellow Albanians.
 Not that it would be justified if it was done by others, but it would be easier to understand to a certain degree.

 - Visit House of Leaves – We took advantage of the free days to visit this intriguing museum in Tirana, which is open daily from 9:00 – 19:30.
 I had heard pieces of stories on how my fellow Albanians lived under Hoxha’s regime but never imagined how far the regime had interfered with their lives.
 The museum made me realize how difficult it must have been to live in Albania at that time, and it also made me (strongly) question why there are still people who celebrate Hoxha’s birthday.
 It is unbelievable and horrifying how much the regime dictated and destroyed people’s lives, and the stories you hear at some of the rooms just make you realize how fortunate we are to not live under such a dictatorship.
 Some of the rooms that I was more interested to check were the ones showing how movies and newspapers were used as propaganda tools, and also the equipment used to spy on the regime’s “enemies”.